 Years later, The Major remarked, "I know I got a lot of criticism for playing Horace Clarke as much as I did, but he was a lot better ballplayer than anyone gave him credit for.
 He did a lot of things good but nothing great, and that was his problem. . .besides, I didn't have anyone else."

 There was one big knock on him in the field, though.
-It wasn't so much that he wore his helmet -- he would not turn the double play with runners barreling in.
-Nobody ever took out Horace with a slide, but he held the ball after leaping.
+It wasn't so much that he wore his helmet — he would not turn the double play with runners barreling in.
+Nobody ever took out Clarke with a slide, but he held the ball after leaping.
 Several members of the sinkerballing Yankees staff, "who lived and died on ground balls. . .confronted their teammate.
 'It was a sore subject with him,' says [reliever Jack] Aker, 'and he became upset.'"
-The late New York sportswriter Dick Young, curmudgeon par excellence, also took Horace to task for this shortcoming in his usual brusque manner.
+The late New York sportswriter Dick Young, curmudgeon par excellence, also took Clarke to task for this shortcoming in his usual brusque manner.

 But another NYC columnist, Phil Pepe, was a more generous sportsman.
 When Clarke left the Bronx, Pepe wrote, "You know what, there are a lot of good things to say about Horace Clarke.
 And the more I poked around, the more good things I found to say about him.
 If you went to him with a fair question, he'd give you an honest answer, and if you met him in a hotel lobby, he'd nod or say hello even if you've been knocking his brains out for years.
 It takes a man to do that."
 Thirty years later, Pepe again rose in support of Horace in a piece called "Enough of the Clarke bashing".

-Cecil Harris, who became the first black beat writer to cover the Yankees in the 1990s, has sounded the same theme.
+Cecil Harris, who became the first black beat writer to cover the Yankees in the 1990s, sounded the same theme.
 Harris, whose parents came from Barbados, grew attached to the Virgin Islander as a young fan.
 He chose as his hero "a guy in whom I saw a semblance of myself."
-Over several pages in his book on the Bombers, he too makes a spirited defense of his boyhood favorite.
-Harris even argues that the gulf between Clarke and Willie Randolph was not so great, and that the 1977-78 champions could just as well have won with Hoss.
+Over several pages in his book on the Bombers, he too made a spirited defense of his boyhood favorite.
+Harris even argued that the gulf between Clarke and Willie Randolph was not so great, and that the 1977-78 champions could just as well have won with Hoss.

 Perhaps even more noteworthy was how Horace's conduct under the critics' barrage formed future Yankee captain Thurman Munson's avoidance of the press.
 Munson added a curious footnote on team history.
 "Polite and humble Clarke was a hard-working family man. . . the last club member, according to Thurman, to make his residence in the direct vicinity of Yankee Stadium."